3 Key Challenges Facing Medical Device Quality Leaders

 Maintaining constant readiness to respond to audits

 Fundamentally, medical device regulations exist to protect patient health.
 Given the importance of that goal, it shouldn’t be surprising that the FDA and other regulatory bodies are keen to ensure that these standards are properly adhered to.
-Medical device companies should be prepared for audit at any time, yet many are left scrambling when an audit arises.
+Medical device companies should be prepared for an audit at any time, yet many are left scrambling when an audit arises.
 It’s important to remember that FDA inspectors aren’t required to give advance notice that they will be performing an audit, so don’t be caught off guard if you only find out on the day that it’s happening.

 Addressing and passing audits often hinges on whether the impacted teams provide auditors with the latest product records, quality documents, and training procedures.
 To do this successfully, medical device companies need to be able to quickly compile all quality and training information related to the entire product, which is usually comprised of hundreds or thousands of discrete electrical, mechanical, and software components.